COMHIS/estc-physicaldimension/README.md

 #### ESTC input

-The main input is the [parsed MARC data](https://github.com/COMHIS/estc-data-private/blob/master/estc-csv-raw/estc_parsed.csv.gz).
+The main input is the [parsed and prefiltered MARC data](https://github.com/COMHIS/estc-data-verified/blob/master/estc-csv-raw-filtered/estc_raw_sane.csv).

-The fields used are:
-* physical_dimension

 ### Input data preparation steps

-No particular preparations.
-Reads in the raw MARC data entries, and cleans them up.
+The [ESTC field picker](https://github.com/COMHIS/estc-raw-csv-prepicker) is used to pick the field 300a (physical dimension) separately.
+The folder [pick_300a](pick_300a) contains the Python scripts that were used in the estc-raw-csv-prepicker folder to generate the parsed data file fields_picked_300a.csv